Ndunge-debug/alx-fe-reactjs/README.md

 # GitHub User Search Application

-This is a React-based web application that allows users to search for GitHub profiles using the GitHub API.
-Users can enter a GitHub username and view basic profile information along with a link to the user's GitHub account.
+This is a React application that allows users to search for GitHub profiles using the GitHub API.
+It provides a simple and intuitive interface to find users and view basic profile details.

+## 🚀 Features

+- 🔍 Search GitHub users by username
+- 👤 View user details like avatar, bio, location, and profile link
+- ⚡ Fast and responsive interface using React and Axios

+## 🛠️ Tech Stack

+- React (with Vite)
+- Axios for HTTP requests
+- Tailwind CSS (optional for styling)
+- GitHub API

-## 📁 Project Structure
+## 🧱 Project Structure